TUT-ARG/DCASE2016-baseline-system-python/README.md

 #### Development mode

-In this mode the system is trained and evaluated within the development dataset.
+In this mode, the system is trained and evaluated with the development dataset.
 This is the default operating mode.

 To run the system in this mode:
 `python task1_scene_classification.py`